enricoantonini84/segformer_tree_detector/README.md

 An AI-powered tree detection system using SegFormer semantic segmentation model for satellite imagery analysis.
 This repository provides tools for training custom SegFormer models and running inference pipelines on GeoTIFF satellite images to detect and map tree coverage.

+**Note:** This project was developed as part of my Bachelor's Thesis in Computer Science for academic research purposes.
+It is not intended for commercial use.

 ## Project Overview

 This project leverages [Hugging Face's SegFormer implementation](https://github.com/huggingface/transformers) to perform semantic segmentation for tree detection in satellite imagery.
 The system uses the [`nvidia/mit-b3`](https://huggingface.co/nvidia/mit-b3) model from Hugging Face Hub and can process both single images and batch folders of GeoTIFF tiles, producing detailed tree coverage maps with polygon extraction and GeoJSON output for GIS integration.